240401-NET/wwtbam/README.md

 - Users should be ble to Login/Logout/Register
 - Users should be able to play a game with new questions each time with increasing difficulty as game progresses
 - Users should be able to share their scores/view place in their leaderboard
-- Users will have allotted time to answer each question
-- User should be able to check their profile/change their info
+- User should be able to check their profile

 # Stretch goals